jnsmalm/pixi3d/README.md

 * Load models from file or create procedural generated meshes
 * Supports physically-based rendering (PBR) and image-based lighting (IBL)
 * Morphing and rotation/translation/scale animations
-* Customizable materials and shaders
+* Create customized materials and shaders
 * Built on top of the already familiar PixiJS API

-# Getting started
+## Getting started
 Let's create a simple application which renders a rotating cube.
 Start by [getting the latest version of Pixi3D](https://github.com/jnsmalm/pixi3d/releases).
 Also [get an up-to-date version of PixiJS](https://github.com/pixijs/pixi.js/releases) (v5.2+) which is needed to use Pixi3D.

 Next, create a file *app.js* with the following contents.